Kilemonn/Cpp-SocketLibrary/README.md

 - ServerSocket constructor.
 Creates a wifi/bluetooth ServerSocket and begins listening for connections.
 - **bool** - Determines whether this ServerSocket is a wifi or bluetooth ServerSocket. *true* is Wifi, *false* is Bluetooth.
 (You can use Socket::Wifi and Socket::Bluetooth to get the expect values).
 - **unsigned int** - The port number for this server to communicate through.
 If value is not passed in a random, available port number will be assigned.
-- **Throws** SocketError - If the ServerSocket is unable to be instanciated or begin listening.
+- **Throws** SocketException - If the ServerSocket is unable to be instanciated or begin listening.
-- **Throws** BindingError - If the ServerSocket is unable to bind to the specific port specified.
+- **Throws** BindingException - If the ServerSocket is unable to bind to the specific port specified.

 #### ServerSocket(const ServerSocket&)